play-with-docker/play-with-docker.github.io/_posts/2017-12-30-mongodb-cluster.markdown

 title: "Deploy mongodb cluster using bricks"
 date:   2017-12-30
 author: "@athakwani"
 tags: [linux, mongodb, bricks, cluster]
 categories: advanced
 terms: 1
 ---

-This tutorial will show you how to setup a mongodb cluster using bricks.
+This tutorial will show you how to setup a mongodb cluster using Bricks.

+Bricks allow building any container stack without service discovery.
+Bricks can be compared with Unix Shell.
+As Shell can pipe processes together to accomplish complex task, Bricks can connect containers together to build complex stacks.
+More details are available in [Github Repo](https://github.com/pipecloud/Bricks)

 ## Init swarm mode